danwing/cidfi/draft-wing-cidfi.md

 ## Ongoing Metadata Exchange {#ongoing-metadata-exchange}

-For the duration of the primary QUIC connection between the client and server, the client relays network element metadata changes to the server, and server's transmitted QUIC Destination CID to the network elements.
+For the duration of the primary QUIC connection between the client and server, the client relays CNEs metadata changes to the server, and server's transmitted QUIC Destination CID to the CNEs.

 # Interaction with Load Balancers {#load-balancers}